Skip to content

 Fun exercise

 Open a bag of coffee beans nearby.
-Pour a small portion on the counter and separate the beans that, according to your judgment, seem to have the qualities hard, closed or small.
-Using the same concept, try to differentiate between Robusta and Arabica (it is possible that the blend is 100% Arabica) by taking into account the qualifiers (round with a straight center line for Robusta and oval with a sinuous center line for Arabica).
-With the naked eye, you can have fun evaluating the quality of the product you have been offered.
-The coffee is sold by weight, so you can judge the quality of the blend versus another.
-I would like to keep a caveat, the most important thing will always be your personal appreciation of the result once brewed.
+Pour a small portion onto the counter and separate the beans that you consider to be hard, firm, or small.
+In the same concept, now try to differentiate robusta from arabica (it is possible that the blend is 100% arabica) taking into account the qualifiers (round and straight center line for robusta and oval with sinuous center line for arabica) With the naked eye you can therefore have fun evaluating the quality of the product that has been offered to you.
+Since coffee is sold by weight, you can decide between the quality of the blend and another.
+I would like to keep one caveat, the most important thing will always be your personal appreciation of the result once brewed.

 Leave a comment